beast-45/beast-45/README.md

 - Implementing **Jetpack Compose** for UI development
 - Exploring **DSA and problem-solving**, with **450+ problems solved on LeetCode**

-🔍 Currently, I'm diving deep into **Jetpack Compose, coroutines, and advanced app architectures** while also sharpening my **DSA skills**.
+🔍 Currently, I'm diving deep into **KMM , Jetpack Compose, coroutines , and advanced app architectures** along with sharpening my **DSA skills**.

 💼 Open to collaborations on **Android projects, Kotlin development, and innovative app ideas**.